Home / Focused Guides / Education / Early Childhood Education / Best Main Line Preschools: A Rich Variety of Options for Early Childhood Education

 Children churning butter at Kimberton Waldorf School.

-The Kimberton Waldorf School, or KWS, emphasizes an arts-integrated curriculum.
+Also known as KWS, this school emphasizes an arts-integrated curriculum.
 KWS is the second oldest Waldorf school in North America.
-The school serves children from pre-K through grade 12 on its 430-acre campus .
+The school serves children from Pre-K through grade 12 on its 430-acre campus .

-This Chester County early childhood education option (and beyond) in Chester County, nurtures child development in the Rosebud Garden Preschool and Kindergarten.
-Simple toys help inspire the imagination of kids in an active, yet play-based, environment.
+This Chester County early childhood education option (and beyond), nurtures child development in the Rosebud Garden Preschool and Kindergarten.
+Simple toys help inspire the imagination of kids in an active, play-based, environment.
 Early childhood classrooms are screen-free.

 Main Line Christian Schools